From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Conclusion

 \section{Conclusion}

-In this paper, we present an approach to enhance privacy and compares the performance of stress recognition between the proposed and the traditional method.
+In this paper, we present an approach to enhance privacy and compare the performance of stress recognition between the proposed and the traditional method.
 Our methodology incorporates a GPS encoding strategy, which transforms GPS coordinates into more private location features, thereby ensuring individual privacy.
-Additionally, we leverage the capabilities of Gemini 2.5, a Large Language Model (LLM), to categorize these location features into meaningful categories of home, school, recreational activity, shopping, working, travel, and others, which are crucial for assessing students' daily stress status.
+Additionally, we leverage the capabilities of Gemini 2.5 Flash, a Large Language Model (LLM), to categorize these location features into meaningful categories of home, school, recreational activity, shopping, working, travel, and others, which are crucial for assessing students' daily stress status.

-Our experimental results demonstrate the effectiveness of our approach, achieving a 64\% F1 score and 67\% accuracy for the PA setting for the stress level prediction task while decrease top 1 re-identification accuracy by 5 to 20\% to AF scenario.
+Our experimental results demonstrate the effectiveness of our approach.
+In StudentLife dataset, achieving a 64\% F1 score and 67\% accuracy for the PA setting for the stress level prediction task while decrease top 1 re-identification accuracy by 5 to 20\% compared to AF scenario.
 In addition, the LOSO scenarios demonstrate the robust generalizability of this approach.
 On entirely unseen subjects, our Privacy-Aware (PA) model achieved an F1-score of 70\%, a performance statistically indistinguishable from the substantially less private AF model (71\% F1).

+In GeoLife experiment, our method also illustrates strong re-identification mitigation from 2 to 3 times and by 5 times balance accuracy re-identification attacks.
 This not only underscores the potential of GPS data in stress recognition but also highlights the importance of the comprehensive utilization of limited data sources and users' privacy.

+Most notably, this study introduces a GPS transformation framework designed for sharing behaviorally meaningful datasets.
+This 'PA framework' provides researchers with an alternative methodology for data sharing and feature exploration through the use of location data.

 \begin{acks} We acknowledge Ho Chi Minh City University of Technology (HCMUT), VNU-HCM, for supporting this study. \end{acks}